jbowyers/mislider/readme.md

     applied to the Navigation Dots element
 *   Selector used to select the Slider element
 *   Selector used to select each Slide element
-*   Use Modernizr to test feature support - csstransforms

 ##Demos
 Visit the miSlider website for demos - [www.mislider.com](http://www.mislider.com)